auth0/docs/articles/quickstart/native/windows-uwp-csharp/interactive.md

 ### Accessing the tokens

-On successful login, the login result will contain the ID Token and Access Token in the `IdentityToken` and `AccessToken` properties respectively.
+On successful login, the login result contains the ID Token and Access Token in the `IdentityToken` and `AccessToken` properties respectively.

 ```csharp
 if (!loginResult.IsError)